eclipse-openj9/openj9-docs/CONTRIBUTING.md

 Generally, follow the style and structure of existing topics.
 If you are creating a new topic, you might find it helpful to copy a similar existing topic and modify it.
 (Don't forget to modify the file name in the footer!)

+When you document HotSpot options in the OpenJ9 documents, use similar text to the previous HotSpot option additions in the What's New in version &lt;release number&gt; and option topics.
+Also, update the table in the [Switching to Eclipse OpenJ9](https://eclipse.dev/openj9/docs/cmdline_migration/) topic.

 However you create a new topic, you must ensure that the header comment with copyright and license information is copied exactly as it is from an existing topic. _Do not_ change either of the copyright dates, even for a new topic; the dates refer to the complete documentation set, not to individual files and so should be the same in all topics.

 ### Writing tips

-Make your contributions valuable to all users, including those who have English as a second language.
+Make your contributions valuable to all users, including those users who have English as a second language.
 Ensure that you write clearly and precisely.
 For example:

 - Use simple language.
 - Avoid needless words.